My Favorite Cars From The 2025 Pebble Beach Tour ‘d Elegance

-1956 Ferrari 410 Superamerica
+1956 Ferrari 410 Superamerica Series I

 1961 Aston Martin DB4 GT Zagato

 The Aston Martin DB4 GT Zagato is the most Italian British car ever built.
-Intended as a lightweight version of the existing DB4 GT to beat Ferrari’s new 250 SWB, the DB4 GT Zagato did not achieve much racing success, but it remains one of the most beautiful sports car designs of all time.
-Ercole Spada designed the DB4 GT Zagato at only 23 years old, and it was the first of his many designs for Zagato.
+Designed as a lightweight version of the existing DB4 GT to beat Ferrari’s new 250 SWB, the DB4 GT Zagato didn’t live up to expectations on the track, but it remains one of the most beautiful sports car designs of all time.
+Ercole Spada designed the DB4 GT Zagato at only 23 years old, the first of his many designs for Zagato.
 Many changes were made to the DB4 GT Zagato besides the body, including a lighter drilled chassis and several engine upgrades.

 Building a DB4 GT Zagato was a costly operation, as after the chassis was built in England, it was shipped to Zagato for its body, and then sent back to the Aston Martin factory for its interior – although only five cars actually completed that journey (and this car is one of those five).
 Only 19 DB4 GT Zagatos were built out of the planned 25 due to the very high price tag.

-This car was shown at the 1961 Turin Autoshow, and it was intended as a grand touring car, so it has front bumpers and chrome trim, unlike the racing examples.
-Ercole Spada sadly passed away only a few weeks ago, so seeing this car get driven on the road felt like a proper tribute to Ercole.
-Surprisingly, this car didn’t win any awards.
-I think that it deserved at least one, but the competition was extremely tight.
+This car was shown at the 1961 Turin Auto Show and was specified as a grand touring car, so it has front bumpers and chrome trim, unlike the racing examples.
+Ercole Spada sadly passed away only a few weeks ago, so seeing this car get driven on the road felt like a proper tribute to him.
+Surprisingly, this car didn’t win any awards at the Concours.
+I think that it deserved at least one.

 1962 Shelby Cobra

 The Cobra class was probably the most original group of Cobras ever assembled.
-Most Cobras were driven hard before they became collector cars.
-But the Cobras at the Tour were all mostly original, and some were unbelievably well kept (one 427 had only 3,000 miles!).
+Most Cobras were driven hard (and often crashed) before they became collector cars.
+But the Cobras at this year’s Tour were some of the finest around.
+(One 427 had only 3,000 miles!).
 This Shelby Cobra, CSX 2001, is the first production Cobra ever built.
-It was sold new to a doctor in Pennsylvania, who quickly traded it back to the dealership after realizing that winter in Pennsylvania was not what the Cobra was built for.
+It was sold new to a doctor in Pennsylvania, who quickly traded it back to the dealership after realizing that winter in Pennsylvania was not ideal for a Cobra.
 It was then sold to Lloyd “Lucky” Casner, one of the founders of the Camoradi racing team.
-Camoradi was the first commercially sponsored American racing team, known for its Maserati “Birdcages” that won the Nurburgring 1000KM in 1960.
+Camoradi was the first commercially sponsored American racing team, known for its Maserati Tipo 61 “Birdcages,” which won the Nurburg 1000 in 1960.
 Casner bought the Cobra to race at Le Mans with Jean-Marie Vincent, but he couldn’t make it to the race.
 Vincent modified the Cobra, installing a 289ci V8 along with many other upgrades.
-Vincent and Casner raced it in the 1964 Tour de France Automobile, a 3,000-mile rally that included timed stages and wheel-to-wheel racing on iconic tracks.
+Vincent and Casner raced it in the 1964 Tour de France Automobile, a 3,000-mile rally that included timed stages and wheel-to-wheel racing on France’s best circuits, including Reims and Rouen.

 1951 Ferrari 340 America Touring Barchetta

 This Ferrari 340 America Touring Barchetta, chassis 0120/A, is one of six with Touring-designed coachwork.
-The 340 America was created after Luigi Chinetti suggested that Ferrari should sell cars to the American market, which Ferrari had previously ignored.
+The 340 America was created after Luigi Chinetti suggested that Ferrari sell cars in the American market, which Ferrari had previously ignored.
 The 340 America was also the first Ferrari powered by the Lampredi “big-block” V12.
 But not all 340 Americas went to America, including this one.
 This 340 was delivered new to Edward Ramsden Hall, the British driver who finished Le Mans solo, driving a twenty year-old Bentley in 1950 to eighth place.
 Hall ordered this 340 America in 1951, just a month before Le Mans, and it arrived in time.
 He entered it at Le Mans with Juan Carlos Navone as his co-driver, but they did not finish.
 DK Engineering has just finished restoring this car to its 1951 Le Mans livery, and this is its first public appearance as a complete car in 70 years!

 Photo: DK Engineering